oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 \end{bmatrix}
 ```

-#### U Matrix
+#### $U$ Matrix
-The left singular vectors (the U matrix) cannot be directly constructed with eigenvalues and eigenvectors of the input covariance.
-However, since we have now computed the U and S matrix, and knowing the original input A matrix, we can calculate U matrix using the original SVD relationship:
+The left singular vectors (the $U$ matrix) cannot be directly constructed with eigenvalues and eigenvectors of the input covariance.
+However, since we have now computed the $U$ and $S$ matrix, and knowing the original input $A$ matrix, we can calculate $U$ matrix using the original SVD relationship:
 ```math
 A = USV^T
 ```
-Since the V matrix is orthogonal by construction, $V^{-1}$ is the same as $V^T$, therefore:
+Since the $V$ matrix is orthogonal by construction, $V^{-1}$ is the same as $V^T$, therefore:
 ```math
 AV = US
 ```
-And since S is a diagonal matrix, $S^{-1}$ is the same as multiplying by the reciprocals of each element on the main diagonal of $S$.
+And since $S$ is a diagonal matrix, $S^{-1}$ is the same as multiplying by the reciprocals of each element on the main diagonal of $S$.

-So to sum up, the m x n portion of Matrix U (U[0:m][0:n]) can be obtained through:
+So to sum up, the $m \times n$ portion of Matrix $U$ ($U_{[0:m][0:n]}$) can be obtained through:
 ![](assets/U_matrix.png)

-When the input matrix A is not square, the number of eigenvectors calculated is less than the number of columns in the U matrix.
+When the input matrix $A$ is not square, the number of eigenvectors calculated is less than the number of columns in the $U$ matrix.
 An orthogonalization kernel is needed to generate extra orthogonal vectors.

-### U Matrix orthogonalization
+### $U$ Matrix orthogonalization
-As mentioned above, when extra filler vectors are needed to complete the U matrix, we need to orthogonalize the matrix.
+As mentioned above, when extra filler vectors are needed to complete the $U$ matrix, we need to orthogonalize the matrix.

-An efficient algorithm to do this is already implemented in our [QR Decomposition sample](../qrd/README.md).
-So here we will just insert an instance of the `fpga_linalg::streamingQRD` design.
-The Q output of this kernel is orthogonalized U matrix.
-And the Q output is not used in the SVD design.
+An efficient algorithm to do this is already implemented in our [QR Decomposition sample](../qrd/README.md), so here we will insert an instance of the `fpga_linalg::streamingQRD` design.
+The $Q$ output of this kernel is orthogonalized $U$ matrix.
+Since we only care about the orthogonalized $U$ matrix, $R$ output of the Streaming QRD kernel is discarded.

 ### Demo testbench
 In this sample, a testbench is used to demonstrate the SVD design.
 The test bench uses an input matrix of size 16 x 8.

-The resulting singular values are compared against results obtained ahead of time using NumPy package in python.
+The resulting singular values in $S$ are compared against results obtained ahead of time using the NumPy package in Python 3.8.10.

-Since the singular vectors in $V$ are non-unique, their correctness are checked by (1) checking for orthogonality, and (2) that they satisfy the relationship $A = USV^T$.
+Since the singular vectors in $U$ and $V$ are non-unique, their correctness are checked by (1) checking for orthogonality, and (2) that they satisfy the relationship $A = USV^T$.

 ## Build the `SVD` design
 > **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.